 Subaccounts: It is not currently possible to create a Primary Business Profile on a subaccount.
-Also see Limitations with sharing A2P Brand registration across multiple Twilio Account SIDs below.
+However, if you are a Direct customer and you complete registration of your Primary Business Profile and A2P Brand on your Twilio parent account, you can share it to your subaccounts.
+You can reach out to Support if you don't want this parent-to-subaccount profile sharing to take place.
+See Limitations with sharing A2P Brand registration across multiple Twilio Account SIDs below.

-As of May 14, the TCR Trust Score you receive will dictate the throughput of your long code numbers toward AT&T. The final implementation of message sending throughput for all carriers, as outlined in Message throughput and Trust Scores, is still underway.
+As of July 12, the Trust Score you receive will dictate the throughput of your long code numbers toward AT&T. The final implementation of message sending throughput for all carriers, as outlined in Message throughput and Trust Scores, is still underway.

-In the current pilot stage, messages toward Verizon and T-Mobile users continue to be handled as usual, with a sending rate 1 MPS per Twilio +1 phone number.
-However, once your traffic is registered and moved to AT&T's A2P 10DLC route, your throughput toward AT&T mobile users will be dictated by your TCR Trust Score.
+Messages toward Verizon and T-Mobile users continue to be handled as usual, with a sending rate of 1 MPS per Twilio +1 phone number.
+However, once your traffic is registered and moved to AT&T's A2P 10DLC route, your throughput toward AT&T mobile users will be dictated by your Trust Score.